mtdowling/cron-expression/README.md

     |    +-------------------- hour (0 - 23)
     +------------------------- min (0 - 59)

-The `Bakame\Cron\ExpressionParser` class is responsible for parsing a CRON expression and converting it into a PHP `array` list as shown below:
+The `Bakame\Cron\ExpressionParser` class is responsible for parsing a CRON expression and converting it into a PHP associative `array` as shown below:

 ```php
 <?php